-Countries like Namibia, Botswana, Zambia, Mozambique and South Africa offer the ultimate camping experience.
-Spending time in the bush under the twinkling stars, breathing fresh air and listening to nature’s silence is therapeutic on both your body and mind.
+Namibia, Botswana, Zambia, Mozambique and South Africa offer the ultimate camping experiences.
+Spending time in the bush under the twinkling stars, breathing fresh air and listening to nature is therapeutic on both your body and mind.

-After living in urban comfort, a camping trip can be a culture shock.
+For most of us living a city lifestyle, a camping trip can be a bit of a culture shock.
 But if you plan your trip and make sure you have the right equipment, you will have an unforgettable camping experience.
 Here are some camping tips that will make your Africa vacation a thrilling and exciting experience.

 1. Learn more about the campsite